-Are schools required to provide any type of instruction during the closure of schools due to COVID-19 response efforts?
+Are schools required to provide any type of instruction during the closure of schools due to COVID-19 response efforts (2019-20 academic year)?

-Continuity of education is the broad term given to educational practices that occur in the event of a prolonged school closure.
-To provide a consistent and equitable foundation for this work, PDE partnered with Intermediate Units (IUs) and Pennsylvania Training and Technical Assistance Network (PATTAN) to develop guidance and evidence-based resources around continuity of education, and to provide technical assistance to school leaders.
+Continuity of education is the overarching term for educational practices that occur in the event of a prolonged school closure.
+To provide a consistent and equitable foundation for this work, PDE partnered with intermediate units (IUs) and the Pennsylvania Training and Technical Assistance Network (PATTAN) to develop guidance and evidence-based resources around continuity of education, and to provide technical assistance to school leaders.

-- Planned Instruction: Planned Instruction is formal teaching and learning similar to that which occurs in a classroom setting.
+As schools are closed until the end of the school year, schools are expected to offer Planned Instruction at all grade levels as part of continuity of education plans.
+Planned Instruction is formal teaching and learning, similar to what occurs in a classroom setting.
 Within this process, teachers use planned courses of instruction of new concepts/skills aligned to grade level standards.

-- Enrichment and Review: Enrichment and Review consists of informal activities that reinforce or extend students' prior learning.
-New standards and skills are not addressed through Enrichment and Review.
+In addition to Planned Instruction, schools may offer Enrichment and Review, which consists of informal activities that reinforce or extend students' prior learning.

-These options can take a variety of forms, including online/digital learning opportunities; non-digital learning opportunities (e.g., materials sent home with students); and other approaches designed in partnership with local IUs and regional PATTAN centers.
-The decision to employ one or more of these methods is made at the local level based on feasibility, availability of resources, access and equity considerations, and in accordance with aggressive social distancing guidance.
+Both Planned Instruction and Enrichment and Review can take a variety of forms, including online/digital learning opportunities; non-digital learning opportunities (e.g., materials sent home with students); and other approaches designed in partnership with local IUs and PATTAN centers.
+Implementation at the local level is based on feasibility, availability of resources, local student needs, access and equity considerations, and social distancing guidance.

-Whatever decision is made, schools must work to meet the needs of all students, with particular attention to free appropriate public education (FAPE) for students with disabilities and English as a second language (ESL) services for English Learners (EL).
+Schools must work to meet the needs of all students including attention to free appropriate public education protections for students with disabilities and English as a second language services for English learners.

-Is technical assistance available to schools to provide Continuity of Education?
+Is technical assistance available to schools to provide Continuity of Education (2019-20 academic year)?